unmanbearpig/dropbox_api/README.md

 I recommend you to use a test account other than your main one.

 We use VCR to record the HTTP calls to Dropbox, however we sometimes need to regenerate the cassettes.
-There's an automated procedure to do so, let's do the `list_folder` as an example:
+Let's take `list_folder` as an example to show what would be the procedure to do so:

  1. Manually delete the existing cassettes in `spec/fixtures/vcr_cassettes/list_folder/*.yml`.

  2. Run the task to build the scaffolding in your Dropbox account so the tests will pass.
-If it doesn't exist, you may need to write it.
+If it doesn't exist you may need to write it yourself, check the `DropboxScaffoldBuilder` class to find all existing scaffold builders.

-    ```
+    ```text
     DROPBOX_OAUTH_BEARER=YOUR_AUTH_BEARER rake test:build_scaffold[list_folder]
     ```

  3. Run the tests and the cassettes will be written:

-    ```
+    ```text
     DROPBOX_OAUTH_BEARER=YOUR_AUTH_BEARER rspec spec/endpoints/files/list_folder_spec.rb
     ```